 Prospective patients look online for information on doctors and other medical professionals now more than ever before.
 To increase the likelihood they will find your healthcare practice, you must build a robust online presence.

-To build your web presence, you should claim your listing on every review website and business and healthcare directory out there.
+To build your web presence as a healthcare provider, you should claim your listing on every review website and business and healthcare directory out there.
 You should populate them with accurate business information as well as photos and other relevant content.

 Website pages should also include information about symptoms and remedies for the medical conditions you treat.
 This information is helpful for your readers and useful for search engines.